C.J. Cron Player Props: Rockies vs. Diamondbacks

-C.J.
-Cron, with a slugging percentage of .316 in his past 10 games -- including one home run -- will be in action for the Colorado Rockies against the Arizona Diamondbacks, with Merrill Kelly on the hill, April 28 at 8:40 PM ET.
+The Colorado Rockies and C.J.
+Cron (.289 slugging percentage over his past 10 games, including one homer), take on starter Tommy Henry and the Arizona Diamondbacks at Coors Field, Saturday at 8:10 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Guardians.
+He had a one-hit performance in his last game (1-for-4) against the Diamondbacks.

 C.J.
 Cron Game Info & Props vs. the Diamondbacks